Investigation of Parameter Uncertainty in Clustering Using a Gaussian Mixture Model Via Jackknife, Bootstrap and Weighted Likelihood Bootstrap: Introduction

-The bootstrap and jackknife are shown to provide fast and accurate ways to circumvent such problems and generate variance estimates for the maximum likelihood parameter estimates in model-based clustering.
-The performance of such sampling methods in the presence of small clusters requires consideration however; the weighted likelihood bootstrap (WLBS) approach is demonstrated to be effective in addressing this concern in a model-based clustering framework.
-The standard errors generated by the JK, BS and WLBS methods can be very insightful in assessing the uncertainty associated with a parameter's maximum likelihood estimate (MLE).
-They provide evidence as to the stability of the estimation process in the model fitting algorithm.
-The procedures are illustrated when clustering using a mixture of Gaussian distributions in both a simulation study and in the case of the \emph{Old Faithful} data, a well-documented multivariate clustering test case.
-In particular, the methods are considered within the context of the widely used \textbf{R} package \texttt{mclust}, which facilitates model-based clustering by considering a range of mixtures of Gaussian distributions with various constraints placed on the eigenvalue decomposition of the covariance matrix.
+The JK, BS and PB methods provide fast and accurate ways to circumvent such problems and generate variance estimates for maximum likelihood parameter estimates.
+This paper provides a review and empirical comparison of the JK, BS and PB methods for producing standard errors and confidence intervals for mixture parameters in the context of model-based clustering with multivariate Gaussian components.
+The performance of such sampling methods in the presence of small and/or overlapping clusters requires consideration however; here, the weighted likelihood bootstrap (WLBS) approach is demonstrated to be effective in addressing this concern.
+The procedures are illustrated when clustering using a mixture of Gaussian distributions in simulation studies and in the case of the \emph{Old Faithful} and \emph{Thyroid} data, well-documented multivariate clustering test cases.
+In particular, the methods are considered within the context of the widely used \textbf{R} package \texttt{mclust} \citep{R2017, fraley02, fraley12}, which facilitates model-based clustering by considering a range of parsimonious mixtures of Gaussian distributions.
+The JK, BS, PB and WLBS methods presented here are easily implemented in the most recent release of the \texttt{mclust} package, through the \texttt{MclustBootstrap} function, for which sample code is provided.

-The remainder of the article is structured as follows.
-Section $\ref{sec:methods}$ provides a unified algorithm for the jackknife and bootstrap methods of variance estimation.
-The differences between the two approaches, which are minimal, are identified as they arise.
-The motivation for and the details of the weighted likelihood bootstrap approach are also discussed in Section $\ref{sec:WLBS}$.
-Section $\ref{sec:data}$ presents the data sets used -- both data sets employed in the simulation study and the \emph{Old Faithful} eruptions data.
+The remainder of the paper is structured as follows.
+Sections $\ref{sec:methods}$ provides a unified summary of the JK, BS and PB methods of variance estimation.
+The similarities and differences between the approaches are identified as they arise, in Sections $\ref{sec:jkbs}$ and $\ref{sec:PB}$.
+The motivation for and the details of the WLBS are discussed in Section $\ref{sec:WLBS}$.
+Section $\ref{sec:data}$ presents the illustrative data sets used -- the data sets employed in the simulation studies and the \emph{Old Faithful} and \emph{Thyroid} real data sets.
 In Section $\ref{sec:results}$ the results obtained for the illustrative data sets are presented and the article concludes in Section $\ref{sec:discussion}$ with a discussion of variance estimation in model-based clustering.
+Appendix A contains pairs plots for the variables from one of the simulated data sets tested and Appendix B contains additional parameter estimates and standard errors for the \emph{Thyroid} data set along with the \textbf{R} code used to generate them.

 14pt